-However, to fulfill the above criteria, you’ll require a lump sum funds, thus savings should become a part of your habit.
+However, to fulfill the above criteria, you’ll require a lump sum fund, thus savings should become a part of your habit.

 Instead of following the traditional rule of savings, you should rather set aside a portion of your income for your savings and remaining funds should be used for your expenses.